slacgismo/gismo-cloud-deploy/README.md

 ### Build and push images on AWS.

 The AWS EKS hosts services based on the ECR images.
-If developers modify any code inside server folder, developers have to build and push new imges to ECR to see the chnages.
+If developers modify any code inside the server folder, developers have to build and push new images to ECR to see the changes.

-In order to build new images to be used by Kubernetes, developers have to build and test images by docker-compose command.
+To build new images to be used by Kubernetes, developers have to build and test images by docker-compose command.
 If the images are verified, developers can push images to ECR.
-The EC2 basion instance has pre-installed `docker` and `docker-compose` command.

 1. Build `worker` and `webapp` images through `docker-compose` command.